geeksblabla/geeksblabla.com/blablas/ep7/index.md

 video: "2261166440782375"
 published: true
 podcastUrl:
----

-On this episode of Geeksblabla hosted by (Mohammed Aboullaite) : The guests Soufian , Faissal ,Youssouf and Othmane talks about The bounds of "job of developer" from many point of views educational , technical and psychologic ..etc.
+description: "On this episode of Geeksblabla hosted by (Mohammed Aboullaite) : The guests Soufian , Faissal ,Youssouf and Othmane talks about The bounds of "job of developer" from many point of views educational , technical and psychologic ..etc."

-## Notes

-0:25 - Introduction : Welcoming and presenting guests
+notes: "0:25 - Introduction : Welcoming and presenting guests

 3:20 - What is the definition(s) of developer job ?